jmh3434/java-precourse/Precourse Java.md

 #### Do we need to create everything ouselves?

 We should utilize the community for development purposes and leverage **frameworks** and **libraries** to create great work.
 Great programmers don't always recreate the wheel.
+Using **access control**, we can share code with the community and control what we share with others.

+#### Which Tech Stack Should I use?

+Many factors go into the technologies we decide to use as developers.
+From computer programming languages to cloud storage, decisions are to be made, and making informed decisions is the goal!

 # Using Java